Volkswagen Eos Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Volkswagen Eos are $932 a year for full coverage insurance.
-Comprehensive costs approximately $148 each year, collision insurance costs $180, and liability is estimated at $446.
-Liability-only coverage costs approximately $500 a year, and high-risk coverage costs around $2,002.
-16-year-old drivers pay the highest rates at up to $3,790 a year.
+The average insurance rates for a Volkswagen Eos are $932 a year for full coverage insurance.
+Comprehensive costs approximately $148 a year, collision insurance costs $180, and liability coverage costs around $446.
+Liability-only coverage costs as low as $500 a year, and high-risk coverage costs around $2,002.
+16-year-old drivers cost the most to insure at up to $3,790 a year.

 Average premium for full coverage: $932

-Rates are based on $500 physical damage deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 states and Eos models.
+Prices are based on $500 policy deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 states and Eos trim levels.

-For an average driver, Volkswagen Eos insurance prices range from as low as $500 for a discount liability-only rate to a high rate of $2,002 for a high-risk insurance policy.
+Using a middle-aged driver as an example, Volkswagen Eos insurance rates range from as low as $500 for liability-only coverage to a high of $2,002 for a high-risk driver policy.

-Living in a larger city can have significant affects on the price of auto insurance.
-Rural locations have a lower frequency of physical damage claims than congested cities.
-The graphic below illustrates the effect of geographic area on auto insurance prices.
+Where you live has a large influence on the price of auto insurance.
+Rural locations are shown to have a lower frequency of physical damage claims than congested cities.
+The diagram below illustrates how where you live affects auto insurance prices.

-The ranges above illustrate why all drivers should get quotes using their specific location and risk profile, instead of using rate averages.
+The examples above illustrate why it is important to compare prices using their specific location and risk profile, rather than using rate averages.

 Use the form below to get customized rates for your location.